-Guaranteed by the U.S. Department of Veterans Affairs, VA loans are mortgages specifically for qualified veterans, active-duty military personnel, and some surviving spouses and families.
+Guaranteed by the U.S. Department of Veterans Affairs, the VA loan is a mortgage specifically for qualified veterans, active-duty military personnel, and some surviving spouses and families.
 The loan is still issued by a private lender, like a bank or credit union, which can set its own requirements, but the VA itself doesn’t set any minimums for credit score or an income limit.
 You will also have to pay a VA loan funding fee, which covers the cost of foreclosure should you default on the loan.
 The funding fee ranges from 1.4 to 3.6 percent of the loan amount.

 VA loans can be extremely helpful for first-time buyers.
 They generally require no down payments or mortgage insurance.
-Interest rates are generally lower for VA loans than with FHA or conventional loans.
-These loans also limit the closing costs.
+The interest rate here is generally lower for VA loans than with the FHA loan program or a conventional loan.
+These loans also limit the closing cost.
 Lenders can’t charge an origination fee over 1 percent of the total loan amount.

 It might be a surprise, but the U.S. Department of Agriculture has its own program to help home buyers, specifically those who live in rural areas.
-Similar to the above loan option, the USDA guarantees a conventional mortgage from a private mortgage lender for low interest rates and no down payments, though you may have to pay a mortgage insurance premium.
+Similar to the above loan option, the USDA loan guarantees a conventional mortgage from a private mortgage lender for a low interest rate and no down payments, though you may have to pay mortgage insurance premiums.

 To apply, you must have: